Stackclash/5e-vault/6. Resources/5e Modules/Curse Of Strahd/14 Chapter-12 The Wizard Of Wines.md

 Inside the cabinet is a key hanging on a loop of twine.
 The key unlocks the padlock on the sliding doors between the veranda (area W5) and the fermentation vats (area W9).

-The contraption standing near the north wall is a printing press, which [[5.
-Mechanics/Bestiary/Npc/Davian Martikov (COS).md\|Davian Martikov]] uses to make wine bottle labels.
+The contraption standing near the north wall is a printing press, which [[4.
+World Almanac/NPCs/Davian Martikov (COS).md\|Davian Martikov]] uses to make wine bottle labels.
 The ink is made from wine and stored in bottles in the cabinet, along with pieces of parchment and jars of glue.

 ## Special Events